Hentra/dyndns-netcup-go/README.md

 * Multi domain support
 * Subdomain support
 * TTL update support
-* Creation of a DNS record if it doesn't already exists.
+* Creation of a DNS record if it doesn't already exist.
 * Multi host support (nice when you need to update both `@` and `*`)
 * IPv6 support
-* Verbose option (when you specify `-v` you get alot of information)
+* Verbose option (when you specify `-v` you get plenty information)

 ### Missing